Hail To Reason

 Hail to Reason (April 18, 1958 – February 24, 1976) was an American Thoroughbred racehorse and an influential sire.
 In a racing career cut short by injury, he was named the American Champion Two-Year-Old Colt of 1960 after winning seven stakes races including the Hopeful Stakes.
-He later became a leading sire whose offspring included Epsom Derby winner Roberto and leading sire Halo, who in turn sired the great Sunday Silence.
+He later became a leading sire whose offspring included 1972 Epsom Derby winner Roberto and leading sire Halo, who in turn sired 1989 Kentucky Derby and Preakness Stakes winner Sunday Silence.

 Background

 Hail to Reason was bred in Kentucky by the Bieber-Jacobs Stable, a partnership of prominent horsemen, Isadore Bieber and Hirsch Jacobs.
 He was sired by the English stakes winner Turn-To, a grandson of the very influential sire Nearco.
 Hail to Reason was out of the mare Nothirdchance, a stakes winning daughter of Blue Swords.
 She was named by Jacobs as a warning to the Allies to not allow Germany to start another war.
 Hail to Reason was named in response to his fulfilled hopes.